Domantas Sabonis: Junior national team

 I can say that another basketball star is growing.
 His father was uncommon and such human is one per 100 years.
 I was thinking that if Domantas will not interfere the national team it will be good, but when he actually helps I appreciate it very nicely.

 — —Jonas Kazlauskas, describing Arvydas Sabonis's son Domantas in 2015.

 Sabonis made his international debut with the Lithuania U-16 national team at the 2012 FIBA U-16 European Championship, averaging 14.1 points, 14.4 rebounds and 2.4 assists per game.
 He grabbed a tournament-high 27 rebounds against Poland on July 27.
 In 2013, at 17 years of age, Sabonis played for the Lithuania U-18 team in 2013 FIBA Europe Under-18 Championship.
 He averaged 14 points, 11.4 rebounds and 1.4 assists per game and was tournament leader in rebounds per game.
-While playing against Serbia, he scored 22 points, grabbed 22 rebounds and dished out 3 assists.
-Lithuania won the game 74–70 in OT.
+While playing against Serbia, he scored 22 points, grabbed 22 rebounds and dished out three assists.
+Lithuania won the game 74–70 in overtime.
 In 2014, coach Jonas Kazlauskas included Sabonis on the preliminary list for the Lithuania men's national basketball team.
 In 2014, D.Sabonis played in the FIBA Europe Under-18 Championship for the second time.
 This time he averaged 15.9 points, 12.0 rebounds and 3.6 assists per game.
 On July 9, 2015, he was invited to join the Lithuania men's national team training camp for the first time.
 On July 15, by participating in 2015 FIBA Europe Under-20 Championship, Sabonis achieved the tournament rebounds record by grabbing 28 against Ukraine.
 He led the tournament at 13.2 rebounds per game.

 Senior national team

-On July 29, 2015, Sabonis debuted for the Lithuania men's national team in a game against Australia, scoring 4 points and grabbing 7 rebounds.
+On July 29, 2015, Sabonis debuted for the Lithuania men's national team in a game against Australia, scoring four points and grabbing seven rebounds.
 Sabonis was the youngest player ever to play for the national team, beating Jonas Valančiūnas by a matter of days.
-Sabonis averaged 6 points and 5.9 rebounds during the preparation games phase, and was the team's second best rebounder after Valančiūnas.
+Sabonis averaged six points and 5.9 rebounds during the preparation games phase, and was the team's second best rebounder after Valančiūnas.
 Sabonis played for Lithuania at EuroBasket 2015, winning a silver medal in his debut year.
 He also was a member of the Lithuanian Olympic national team during the 2016 Summer Olympics, where he averaged 5.5 points and 4.5 rebounds.